KluctlDeployment

 source:

-name: helm-creds
+name: my-helm-secrets

 apiVersion: v1